 Early in the COVID-19 pandemic, the CDC asked dental offices to suspend “non-urgent” visits and surgeries in order to reduce the risk of the spread of coronavirus.
 Today, however, those bans have been lifted, with both the American Dental Association (ADA) and the CDC saying dental teams should “weigh the risk in their area” against the need to provide care for patients.
 As dental health is directly linked to many other facets of physical and mental wellbeing, most dentists are starting to see patients once again, albeit with stringent safety measures in place.

-At the offices of Dr. Pat Crawford in Kenosha, Wisconsin, patients are welcomed to visit the office for regular appointments and, of course, if they have a dental emergency.
-Like other medical practices, Dr. Crawford’s office is taking extra precautions at this time including:
+At the offices of Dr. Pat Crawford in Kenosha, Wisconsin, patients are welcome to visit the office for regular appointments and, of course, if they have a dental emergency.
+Like other medical practices, Dr. Crawford’s office is taking extra precautions at this time based on American Dental Association guidelines, including:

 - Removing reading material and toys from the reception area